ChristianWaechter/MAID/README.md

 https://rbts.co/solutions/c50m-camera-module-for-raspberry-pi-nvidia-jetson-and-rockchip-rk3588/

 # Lightsource
 first planned with a single, high light quality (CRI 97) white LED.
 But as camera sensors only detect red, green and blue, a set of a red, green and blue LED might be sufficient.
-This would also allow the live adjustment of the histogram during scanning, as each color channel can be dimmed individualy
+This would also allow the live adjustment of the histogram during scanning, as each color channel can be dimmed individualy.

+Additionally, a IR-LED can be used to take an image for scratch detection.
+In this case, a camera module without IR filter has to be used!

+For this, see e.g. http://www.cine2digits.co.uk/

 # BOM (so far, not complete, work in process)